Multi-core parallel tempering Bayeslands for basin and landscape evolution: Background and Related Work

-A number of attempts have been made to improve the parallel tempering algorithm, which includes the efficient way of finding $\beta_m$ for $m=1,\ldots, M$, \citep{kone2005selection,patriksson2008temperature}, exchange of solutions among the replicas \cite{calvo2005all}, and joint adaption $\beta_m$ and the proposal distributions for $\mb\theta$ in the corresponding chain, \cite{miasojedow2013adaptive}.
-The potential for parallel tempering in geoscience problems has been demonstrated \cite{sambridge2013parallel} with examples that better convergence than conventional approaches for complex multi-modal optimization problems \cite{sen1996bayesian,maraschini2010monte,sen2013global}.
-A number of factors need to be considered in multi-core implementation which specifically takes into account operating system concepts such as interprocess communications when considering exchange of solutions between the chains \cite{lamport1986interprocess}.
-In order to address this, a decentralized implementation of parallel tempering was presented that eliminates global synchronization and reduces the overhead caused by interprocess communication in exchange of solutions between the chains that run in parallel cores \cite{LI2009269}.
-Parallel tempering has also been implemented in a distributed volunteer computing network where computers belonging to the general public are used with help of multi-threading and graphic processing units (GPUs) \cite{karimi2011high}.
-Furthermore, parallel tempering has been implemented with Field Programmable Gate Arrays (FPGAs) that has massive parallelizing capabilities which showed much better performance than multi-core and GPU implementations \cite{mingas2017particle}.
-Furthermore, in terms of applications, other studies have efficiently implemented parallel tempering via multi-core architectures for exploration of Earth's resources \cite{reid2013bayesian}.
+The other feature of parallel tempering is their feasibility of implementation in multi-core or parallel computing architectures.
+In multi-core implementation, factors such as inter-process communications need to be considered during the exchange between the neighboring replicas \citep{lamport1986interprocess}.
+Effective communication strategies between the processes that execute the respective replicas needs to be made in order to reduce the overhead of processes waiting for others.
+Hence, a decentralized implementation of parallel tempering is presented that eliminates global synchronization and reduces the overhead caused by inter-process communication in exchange of solutions between the chains that run in parallel cores \citep{LI2009269}.
+Parallel tempering has also been implemented in a distributed volunteer computing network where computers belonging to the general public are used with help of multi-threading and graphic processing units (GPUs) \citep{karimi2011high}.
+The implementation with Field Programmable Gate Arrays (FPGAs) that has massive parallelism capabilities resulted in much better performance than multi-core and GPU implementations \citep{mingas2017particle}.
+In terms of applications, other studies have efficiently implemented parallel tempering via multi-core architectures for exploration of Earth's resources \citep{reid2013bayesian}.